JanBurp/VeloDashboard/README.md

 ## Reasons

 In the summer of 2022 i bought a second hand [Quest](https://www.velomobiel.nl/quest/) velomobile.
-It was in very good shape, had only driven 8000km while 10 years old and fits my budget.
+It was in very good shape, had only driven 8000km while only 10 years old, and it fits my budget.

 But it was missing blinkers, had a 6V system on board, and two headlights which could be turned on independent from eachother.
 Which results in my Quest looking cross-eyed :-(
 That could be done better.

-And i struggled finding the 'perfect' bicycle computer to keep track of at least my current speed, average speed, maximum speed, time, time of the trip, distance, and at least two seperate distance counters.
+I also struggled finding the 'perfect' bicycle computer to keep track of at least my current speed, average speed, maximum speed, time, time of the trip, distance, and at least two seperate distance counters.
-The most anoying things were small screens, the not so ideal combination of functions, button combo's etc. And a GPS one took too long to recognise my location so i allways missed a few km's.
+The most anoying things of these computers are the small screens, the not so ideal combination of functions, button combo's etc. And a GPS one took too long to recognise my location (possibly due to the carbon body).

 I took some inspiration found online from other velonauts.
 Such as:
 - [VeloPuter](https://veloputer.wordpress.com/about/)